 In addition, the University administers a multitude of scholarships and prizes which are primarily merit-based.
 For more information on HKU Scholarships and financial assistance, please click below.

 Our commitment to top quality teaching requires flexibility and imagination.
 Classes consist of lectures, seminars and mixed formats including group work.
 All classes require active student participation and students often take part in simulated exercises.
-The diversity of experience in the classroom is enhanced through participation by other post-graduate students including PhD candidates, JD students, exchange students and Masters level students from other programmes.

 CURRICULUM DESIGN & COURSES